Bradfield/algos/graphs/knights-tour.md

 The “[knight’s tour](https://en.wikipedia.org/wiki/Knight%27s_tour)” is a classic problem in graph theory, first posed over 1,000 years ago and pondered by legendary mathematicians including Leonhard Euler before finally being solved in 1823.
-We will use the knight's tour problem to illustrate a second common graph algorithm called depth first search.
+We will use the knight’s tour problem to illustrate a second common graph algorithm called depth first search.

 The knight’s tour puzzle is played on a chess board with a single chess